orangeduck/100style-retarget/README.md

 Known Problems
 ==============

-All animations in this dataset are missing finger and toe motion.
+All animations in this dataset are missing finger motion.

 Download